-BRUCE AITK Age: 59 Vancouver, BC, Ca Director since: July Not Independent Committee membe Information Circul - Public Policy Ca - Responsible Car anada y 2004 erships as at the date of the ar: ommittee Mr. Aitken is a corporate director.
-He was President & CEO of the Co May 2004 until his retirement at the end of 2012.
-Prior to this, Mr. Ait President & Chief Operating Officer of the Company from September prior to that he was Senior Vice President, Asia Pacific of the Compan New Zealand).
-He has also held the position of Vice President, Corpor Development (based in Vancouver).
-He was an employee of the Comp predecessor methanol companies for approximately 22 years.
-Prior to j Company, Mr. Aitken worked in various executive roles for Fletcher C Ltd. in New Zealand.
-Mr. Aitken has a Bachelor of Commerce degree from the University o and is a member of the New Zealand Institute of Chartered Accountan (Associate Chartered Accountant). this, Mr. Aitken was n September 2003 and f the Company (based in ident, Corporate of the Company and its ars.
-Prior to joining the for Fletcher Challenge University of Auckland 2013 Board / Comm Memberships 2013 Board / Committee 2 Memberships Atte Total 2013 Attendance at Board and Committee Meetings Other Current Board Memberships Public Policy Commi Member of the Board Public Policy Committee Responsible Care Committee 11 of 11 100% None Share and Share Eq uivalents Held as of March 7, 2014: · 1 Common Shares (1) (#) Total PSUs, DSUs and RSUs (2)(3)(4) (#) Total of Common Shares, PSUs (50% of balance), DSUs and RSUs (#) 6 Common Shares, PSUs (50% of balance), DSUs and RSUs (5) (\$) Miniı Shareh Require (\$ olding ements) Meets Share Ownership Requirements?
-(6) 136,289 124,618 200,823 · · · · · · · · · · · · · · · · · · · 3 ,339 3 60, / Yes
+BRUCE AITKEN Age: 60 Auckland, New Zealand Director since: July 2004 Not Independent Committee memberships as at the date of the Information Circular: - Public Policy Committee - Responsible Care Committee ward / Committee 2014 Mr. Aitken is a corporate director.
+He was President and CEO of the Company from May 2004 until his retirement at the end of 2012.
+Prior to this, Mr. Aitken was President and Chief Operating Officer of the Company from September 2003 and prior to that he was Senior Vice President, Asia Pacific of the Company (based in New Zealand).
+He has also held the position of Vice President, Corporate Development (based in Vancouver).
+He was an employee of the Company and its predecessor methanol companies for approximately 22 years.
+Prior to joining the Company, Mr. Aitken worked in various executive roles for Fletcher Challenge Ltd. in New Zealand.
+Mr. Aitken has a Bachelor of Commerce degree from the University of Auckland and is a member of the New Zealand Institute of Chartered Accountants, ACA (Associate Chartered Accountant).
+2014 Board / Committee Memberships 2014 Attendance l 2014 Attenda nd Committee er Current Board Memberships Member of the Board Public Policy Commi Responsible Care Cor ttee 6 of 6 2 of 2 3 of 3 11 of 11 100 % Advisory B High Business School board (educational (since 2014) Share and Share Eq uivalents Held as of March 6, 2015: ı Common Shares (1) (#) Total PSUs, DSUs and RSUs (2)(3)(4) (#) Total of Common Shares, PSUs (50% of balance), DSUs and RSUs (#) Total Market Value of Common Shares, PSUs (50% of balance), DSUs and RSUs (5) (\$) Shareh Minimum Shareholding M Requirements (S) 121,289 71,219 159,160 7,616 360, / Requirements?
+(6) Yes

-Age: 62 Beijing, China Director since: December 2004 Independent Committee memberships as at the date of the Information Circular: Mr. Balloch is a corporate director and private investor resident in Beijing, China.
-From 2002 to 2011, he was President of The Balloch Group (TBG), a Beijing-based investment advisory and merchant banking firm he founded following his retirement as Canadian Ambassador to China, a position he had held since early 1996.
-TBG was acquired by Canaccord Genuity in 2011 and Mr. Balloch served as the Chairman of its Asian operations until he stepped down in March 2013.
-Mr. Balloch holds a Bachelor of Arts (Honours) in Political Science and Economics and a master's degree in International Relations, both from McGill University, Montreal.
-2013 2013 Board / Committee Memberships Attendance Total 2013 Attendance at Board and Committee Meetings Other Current Boar d Memberships Member of the Board Audit, Finance and Risk Committee Public Policy Committee (Chair) 6 of 6 6 of 6 2 of 2 14 of 14 100% BeiKai Capital (private) Ivanhoe Energy Inc. (sin Share and Share Eq uivalents Held as of M larch 7, 2014: - Common Shares (1) (#) Total DSUs and RSUs (2)(4) (#) Total of Common Shares, DSUs and RSUs (#) (É) Minimum Shareholding Requirements (\$) Meets Share Ownership Requirements?
-(6) 1,700 43,848 45,548 3,062,6 548 360,000 Yes
+Age: 63 Beijing, China Director since: December 2004 Independent Committee memberships as at the date of the Information Circular: - Audit, Finance and Risk Committee - Public Policy Committee (Chair) China.
+From 2002 Beijing-based inv following his retii held since early 1 Mr. Balloch serve down in March 20 Mr. Balloch holds 2 to 2011, he was restment adviso rement as Cana 996.
+TBG was ed as the Chairm 013. s a Bachelor of master's degree or and private investor resid as President of The Balloch ry and merchant banking fi dian Ambassador to China, acquired by Canaccord Ger nan of its Asian operations Arts (Honours) in Political e in International Relations, Group ("TBG"), a rm he founded a position he had nuity in 2011 and until he stepped Science and 2014 Board / Committee Memberships Attendance Total 2014 A at Board and Meet Committee Other Current Boar d Memberships Member of the Board Audit, Finance and Risk Committee Public Policy Committee (Chair) 6 of 6 7 of 7 2 of 2 15 of 15 100% BeiKai Capital (private) Ivanhoe Energy Inc. (sin Maple Leaf Educational (educational institution) Sinopec Canada Inc. (sir ce 2002) Systems (since 2014) Share and Share Eq uivalents Held as of M larch 6, 2015: L Common Shares (1) Total DSUs and RSUs (2)(4) Total of Common Shares, DSUs and RSUs Total Market Value of Common Shares, DSUs and RSUs (5) Minimum Shareholding Requirements Meets Share Ownership (#) 1,700 (#) 44,569 (#) 46,269 (\$) 2,665,0)94 (\$) 360,000 Requirements?
+(6) Yes